archana-kamath/shopify-inventory/README.md

 •	Update item details in the database<br />
 •	List all the item details with a link to view the picture of item<br />
 •	Uploaded image is saved and can be viewed on view page  <br />
-2nd Option from provided list - Allow image uploads AND store image with generated thumbnails
+2nd Option from provided list - Allow image uploads and store image with generated thumbnails

 ### Tools and technologies: